 Throughout Senior School the core curriculum is complemented by our bespoke Personal, Social, Health and Citizenship Education (PSHCE) programme, in which pupils discuss social and current affairs, and follow modules on citizenship, political literacy, study skills, community involvement, ethics, sex and relationships education, self-esteem, personal & internet safety, social & moral responsibility and healthy living.
 There is also a strong focus on Careers Education to help the girls consider future career options and their Sixth Form choices.

-Physical Education is integral to the curriculum: pupils participate in a wide range of core sports and activities in Years 7 & 8, including netball, lacrosse, swimming, tennis, gymnastics & dance, before having the opportunity to try a wider range of sports and activities in Upper School.
+Physical Education is integral to the curriculum: pupils participate in a wide range of core sports and activities in Years 7 & 8, including netball, swimming, tennis, gymnastics & dance, before having the opportunity to try a wider range of sports and activities in Upper School.